JasmineElm/commandline-101/README.md

 echo "Hello, World!"
 ```

-two lines of code, and you have a script!
-At the moment, although you have the
+Two lines, and you have a script!
+At the moment, although you have the script,
-contents of the script, it won't run.
-This is because the script is not
+it won't run.
+This is because the script is not executable.
+There's two options
-executable.
-There's two options here, you can call the script with an explicit
+here, you can call the script with an explicit interpreter:
-interpreter:

 ```bash
 bash hello.sh